eirikhanssen/odf2jats/README.md

 - recieve xml-based document format (odf or docx)
 - open document with Libre Office Writer
 - make sure display of Nonprinting characters is on (View menu)
-- import user defined styles from document with styles for odf2jats workflow
+- import user defined styles from another document that has styles prepared for odf2jats workflow
-- change Default Style, add 10pt space above and below paragraph
+    - In LibreOffice, bring up the style panel: Format > Styles and Formatting (F11)
+    - Click down-arrow in upper right corner of Styles and Formatting panel > Load Styles
+    - Check Overwrite (to overwrite styles in the current document with identically named styles from the prepared styles document)
+    - Click the button "From File ..." to choose the document to load styles from

+- apply odf2jats workflow styles (these are used for automatic conversion)

 ### 1. Clean up
 Remove unneccecary whitespace